Cornwall’s Royal Connections

 Who was Queen Adelaide?

-The building can be found just below the South West Coast Path as it passes through the Mt Edgcumbe estate between Rame Head and the twin villages of Kingsand and Cawsand.
-It’s a great place for a picnic.
+The building can be found just below the South West Coast Path as it passes through the Mt Edgcumbe Estate between Rame Head and the twin villages of Kingsand and Cawsand.
+It’s a great place for a picnic!

 Who was King Harry and where is his ferry?

-On the upper reaches of the Fal River, below the National Trust’s Trelissick House, there’s an ancient crossing point they may have been used for at least 800 years.
-To the north east of the landing place, on the Philleigh side, there used to stand a chapel dedicated to King Henry, though which King Henry is unclear?
+On the upper reaches of the Fal River, below the National Trust’s Trelissick House, there’s an ancient crossing point that may have been used for at least 800 years.
+To the north east of the landing place, on the Philleigh side, there used to stand a chapel dedicated to King Henry, though which King Henry is unclear.
 From this it is thought the King Harry Ferry took its name, though again, how we get Harry from Henry is not known.